phobologic/signal0.com/2012/07/19/keeping_bash_history_forever.rst

 look at how you did something.

 What's even better is that bash saves your history to a file whenever you logout of your shell.
-While that's awesome, it becomes a little less awesome is that the size of your history file is limited (dictated by the **HISTFILESIZE** environment variable, by default to 500 lines, at least on Mountain Lion).
+While that's awesome, it's little less awesome that the size of your history file is limited (dictated by the **HISTFILESIZE** environment variable, by default to 500 lines, at least on Mountain Lion).
 There are tons of times when I go to look back through my history and the command I needed was missing because of this.